This privacy notice sets out how Merton will use and process your information under the Housing Benefit and Council Tax Support service.

 By law, we must share some information if we are asked - for example by the Department for Work and Pensions (DWP) or HM Revenue & Customs.

 If you have agreed that we can give information about the progress of your claim to your landlord, we can tell them where your claim is up to if they ask.
+We will not share information about your household or their personal information unless we have written permission from them.
+Please see our Landlord disclosure policy for further information.

 If you are a private tenant, we usually have to give the Valuation Office Agency Rent Service details about your home and rent.